kaiqiong/kaiqiong.github.io/_pages/about.md

 ---

 Welcome to the **Zhao Lab** in the Department of Mathematics & Statistics at York University (Toronto, Canada).
-Our research focuses on developing *innovative statistical and computational methods* for analyzing high-dimensional biological data, with applications in **genomics, epigenomics, and precision health**.
+Our research focuses on developing *innovative statistical and computational methods* for analyzing high-dimensional biological data, with applications in genomics, epigenomics, and precision health.
+By connecting methodological innovation with real-world biomedical problems, our research advances both fundamental statistical methodology and impactful health discoveries.

 ---

 ## 🧭 Research Overview

-We work at the interface of **statistics**, **genomics**, and **causal inference**, building models that make sense of high-dimensional, noisy, and biologically complex data.
+We work at the interface of **statistics**, **genomics**, and **machine learning**, building models that make sense of high-dimensional, noisy, and biologically complex data.

 Our current research themes include:

 - **High-dimensional inference in genetic and epigenetic association**
   Regional DNA methylation QTL mapping using penalized and smooth functional modeling.

-- **Causal inference and Mendelian randomization**
-  Accounting for correlated genetic instruments and sample overlap in large-scale summary data.

 - **Wearable omics and dynamic precision health**
   Integrating wearable sensor data with genomic, proteomic, and metabolomic features for disease phenotyping.